srvmishra/Language-Models/README.md

 To do: Implement Cross attention, transformer encoder and decoder blocks, PyTorch models (LSTM, GRU), finetuning GPT2 models for classification and instruction following tasks.

+To do: Chapters 9 and 10 of the HuggingFace NLP course (later).
+Chapters 6, 7.6 (read only), 11, and 12 (read and code) next.

 ## References
 <a id="1">[1]</a>.